Matthew Spiranovic

-Matthew Thomas Spiranovic (born 27 June 1988) is a former Australian soccer player who played as a defender.
+Matthew Thomas Spiranovic (born 27 June 1988) is an Australian former soccer player who played as a defender.

 Spiranovic started his career with Melbourne Victory, making one competitive appearance before being released with the consent of coach Ernie Merrick to join German Bundesliga club 1.
 FC Nürnberg.
 Spiranovic struggled in his new climate with both injuries and form, making just 28 first team appearances over four seasons with the German club, playing more frequently for the club's second side.
 In search of more consistent playing time, Spiranovic then joined Urawa Red Diamonds making 13 league appearances and scoring 1 goal during the 2010 J-League season.
 At the end of his loan spell, Spiranovic signed permanently for the club in 2011 for a fee of €450.000.